lithops-cloud/lithops/runtime/README.md

     In order to use a self-built docker image as a runtime for PyWren, you have to login to your [Docker Hub account](https://hub.docker.com) and ensure that the image is **public**.

-Maybe someone already built a PyWren runtime with all the packages you need, and put it in a public repository.
+Maybe someone already built a Docker image with all the packages you need, and put it in a public repository.
 In this case you can use that Docker image and avoid the building process.

 2. **Use an already built runtime from a public repository**

-    This alternative usage is based on to clone the Docker image (runtime) from a public repository.
+    To create a PyWren runtime based on already built Docker image,
-    To do so execute the following command which will create all the necessary information to use the runtime with your PyWren.
+    execute the following command which will create all the necessary information to use the runtime with your PyWren.

-        ./deploy_runtime clone docker_username/runtimename:tag
+        ./deploy_runtime create docker_username/runtimename:tag

     For example, you can use an already created runtime based on Python 3.5 and with the *matplotlib* and *nltk* libraries by running:

-        ./deploy_runtime clone jsampe/pw-mpl-nltk:3.5
+        ./deploy_runtime create jsampe/pw-mpl-nltk:3.5

     Once finished, you can use the runtime in your PyWren code:
     ```python